dustinpfister/blog_posts/_posts/js-javascript-date-get-num-of-days-between-two-dates.md

 ## 1 - Some solutions for getting number of days between to dates

 In this section I will be going over a few examples that can be used to get the number of days between two javaScript dates.
-I assume that you have at least some background when it comes to getting started with client side javaScript in general as I will nt be going over every little detail that should be know before hand here.
-There is also looking more into what there is to work with when it comes to the core javaScript date class in general also which would be a good idea to do at some point.
+I assume that you have at least some background when it comes to [getting started with client side javaScript](/2018/11/27/js-getting-started/) in general as I will not be going over every little detail that should be know before hand here.
+There is also looking more into what there is to work with when it comes to the core [javaScript date class](/2019/02/14/js-javascript-date/) in general also which would be a good idea to do at some point.

 ### - The source code examples here are on Github